What is a sales methodology?

 #3 The gap

-Exploring the gap is all about laying out the journey for the buyer.
+Exploring the gap is all about laying out the buyer's journey.
 Although a bigger gap might seem like a harder sell, it's actually the opposite.
 The bigger the gap, the more worthy the problem is of the buyer's investment.
-In this step, you need to uncover everything that would need to be ticked off and resolved in order for your buyer to feel like they have achieved their desired outcome - leave no stone unturned.
+In this step, you need to uncover everything that needs to be ticked off and resolved so that your buyer feels like they have achieved their desired outcome - leave no stone unturned.

 Gap selling - the pros